-In line with the continuous disclosure obligations of the Company pursuant to the Listing Rules of the SGX-ST and the Singapore Companies Act, Chapter 50, it is the Board's policy to ensure that all shareholders are informed regularly and on a timely basis of every significant development that has an impact on the Group.
+The Company firmly believes in high standards of transparent corporate disclosure, in line with the continuous disclosure obligations of the Company pursuant to the Listing Rules of the SGX- ST and the Singapore Companies Act, Chapter 50.
+It is the Board's policy to ensure that all shareholders should equally and on timely basis be informed of all major developments that has an impact on the Group.
+Quarterly financial results and news releases (if any) will be published through the SGXNet.
+Where there is inadvertent disclosure made to a selected group, the Company will make the same disclosure publicly to all others as soon as practicable.

-All the shareholders of the Company receive annual reports together with the notice of AGM by post.
+All the shareholders of the Company receive annual reports together with the notice of AGM by post and published in a newspaper and via SGXNet within the mandatory period, which is held within four months after the end of the financial year.
 In addition, all shareholders also receive relevant circulars together with the notice of Extraordinary General Meeting ("EGM") by post.
-Notices of AGM and EGM are also published in a major newspaper and via SGXNet.
 A copy of the annual report and relevant circular is also available on SGXNet.

-A copy of the proxy form for the shareholders accompanies the notice of AGM and EGM, so that shareholders may appoint a maximum of up to two proxies to attend, vote and question the Board and Management, for and on behalf of the shareholders who are not able to attend the general meetings personally.
+A copy of the proxy form for the shareholders accompanies the notice of AGM and EGM, so that shareholders may appoint a maximum of up to two proxies to attend, vote and question the Board and the Management, for and on behalf of the shareholders who are not able to attend the general meetings personally.